Appalachian Trail - Dutch Country Roads/Upstate PA/Lehigh Valley/Pocono Mountains

 The varied trail surfaces and beautiful surroundings are what make the unique D&H Rail Trail a treat for any outdoor enthusiast.
 This 38-mile pathway stands in place of the historic Delaware and Hudson railroad, a small but vital rail line during the 1800s.
 The multi-use trail runs for several miles along the Lackawanna River and alternates between tree-lined sections and open stretches.

 Hikers can head to the Allegheny National Forest, the only national forest in Pennsylvania, to enjoy scenic views along more than 200 miles of trails.
 The North Country National Scenic Trail is the longest trail in the Allegheny National Forest at 96.3 miles long and is one of three designated National Scenic Trails in Pennsylvania.
 This trail takes visitors to vistas of the Allegheny Reservoir passing through rock outcroppings, open hardwoods, old growth forests, and stands of hemlock.

 Lycoming and Sullivan counties

-The Loyalsock Trail winds through the Loyalsock State Forest and is perfect for those who love a challenge.
+Loyalsock State Forest is named for Loyalsock Creek, a scenic freestone stream that winds through the heart of its 114,552 acres.
+The Loyalsock Trail winds through the forest and is perfect for those who love a challenge.
 This 59-mile pathway passes through rugged mountains and valleys of the forest providing scenic views of Williamsport and the beautiful Endless Mountains.